Inspiring young minds in Manchester, Stockport and Trafford for over 10 years: proud to be local and independent.

 Big Drum and pre-school instruments

-This is the noisy bit for grown ups but for babies the relationship between cause and effect is an important one.
+This is the noisy bit but for babies the relationship between cause and effect is an important one.
 Children learn to enjoy learning through imitation, exploring and playing.

 “Finding enjoyment in making noise is one of the most exciting early experiences that babies and toddlers have.
 And one of the most important aspects of this enjoyment comes from sharing the excitement with other children and adults.”